oracle-livelabs/apex/apex-professional-hol13/introduction.md

 * Enhance the Navigation Bar

+* Configure Search

-*Note: This workshop assumes you are using Oracle APEX 22.2.*
+*Note: This workshop assumes you are using Oracle APEX 23.2.*

 ## Learn More - *Useful Links*